Author: Dana Edwards

 “That’s right.
 Harvey pitched a perfect game against the Atlanta Braves.
-Now, if we stop talking, I’ll bet we can hear if the bus is nearby.”
+Now, if we stop talking, I bet we can hear if the bus is nearby.”

 Harold laughed like I had said the funniest thing he’d ever heard.
 “The Atlanta Braves!
 Don’t you know anything?
 They were the Milwaukee Braves back then!
 It’s a good thing you’ve got me as your friend, Jake.
-I can help you keep things straight.”
+I can teach you stuff.”